skwp/dotfiles/README.md

  * tComment - gcc to comment a line, gcp to comment blocks, nuff said
  * sparkup - div.foo#bar - hit `ctrl-e`, expands into `<div class="foo" id="bar"/>`, and that's just the beginning
  * rails.vim - syntax highlighting, gf (goto file) enhancements, and lots more. should be required for any rails dev
+ * rake.vim - like rails.vim but for non-rails projects. makes `:Rtags` and other commands just work
  * ruby.vim - lots of general enhancements for ruby dev
  * necomplcache - intelligent and fast complete as you type, and added Command-Space to select a completion (same as Ctrl-N)
  * snipMate - offers textmate-like snippet expansion + scrooloose-snippets . try hitting TAB after typing a snippet